PHONE

 LIB UV Accelerated Weathering Test Chamber

-Main functions: In the plastic UV aging test machine, the fluorescent UV lamp can reproduce the effect of sunlight, and the condensation and water spray system can reproduce the effect of rain and dew.
+Main functions: In the plastic UV aging test machine, the fluorescent UV lamp can reproduce the effect of sunlight, and the condensation222 and water spray system can reproduce the effect of rain and dew.
 The temperature is controlled throughout the test cycle.
 A typical test cycle is usually UV light exposure at high temperature and a dark humid condensation cycle at 100% relative humidity; typical applications in paint coatings, automotive industry, plastic products, wood products, glue, etc.

 Main features: Simulated sunlight: Ultraviolet rays in sunlight are the main factors that cause damage to the durability of most materials.
 We use UV lamps to simulate the short-wave UV portion of sunlight, which produces little energy in the visible or infrared spectrum.
 We can choose UV lamps with different wavelengths according to different test requirements, because each lamp has different total UV radiation energy and wavelength.
 Generally, UV lamps can be divided into two types: UVA and UVB.